 CLAY RISEN

-Clay Risen is the author of four books: The Crowded Hour: Theodore Roosevelt, The Rough Riders, and the Dawn of the American Century, (Scribner 2019), The Bill of the Century: The Epic Battle for the Civil Rights Act"(Bloomsbury, 2014), American Whiskey, Bourbon and Rye: A Guide to the Nation's Favorite Spirit (Sterling Epicure, 2014), and A Nation on Fire: America in the Wake of the King Assassination (Wiley, 2009).
+Clay Risen is the author of five books: Red Scare: Blacklists, McCarthyism, and the Making of Modern America (Scribner), The Crowded Hour: Theodore Roosevelt, The Rough Riders, and the Dawn of the American Century, (Scribner 2019), The Bill of the Century: The Epic Battle for the Civil Rights Act"(Bloomsbury, 2014), American Whiskey, Bourbon and Rye: A Guide to the Nation's Favorite Spirit (Sterling Epicure, 2014), and A Nation on Fire: America in the Wake of the King Assassination (Wiley, 2009).
 He also co-edited "The New York Times' Disunion: Modern Historians Revisit and Reconsider the Civil War from Lincoln's Election to the Emancipation Proclamation."

 Risen is a staff editor at The New York Times; previously he worked as an assistant editor at The New Republic and the managing editor of Democracy: A Journal of Ideas.
 He has written for numerous national magazines and newspapers, including The Atlantic, Smithsonian, Fortune, The Oxford American, Garden and Gun, Inc., Men's Journal, Popular Science, and The New York Times Magazine.